SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

 *As Mr. Clock struts towards the door a dog barks in the distance.
 Mr. Clock's expression turns to one of terror...
 He does a 180 and runs for the window himself, but before he can get there he is tackled by a huge, vicious dog*

-"It looks like someone wasn't paying attentione when I was talking about the windowed watchdog timer - which is the perfect way to return to controlled opperation after a wild pointer, unintentional infinite loop or..." looking at Mr. Clock, still pinnned by the watchdog " a misbehaving peripheral......
-Remember, using the widnow lets you reset if WDR is issued to late **OR too early** And might I note that I don't belive Mr. Clock actually tested that code...
+"It looks like someone wasn't paying attentione when I was talking about the windowed watchdog timer - which is the perfect way to return to controlled operation after a wild pointer, unintentional infinite loop or..." looking at Mr. Clock, still pinnned by the watchdog " a misbehaving peripheral......
+Remember, using the widnow lets you reset if WDR is issued to late **OR too early** And might I note that I don't believe Mr. Clock actually tested that code...
 Now, where was I.....

 Right.....
 *Using a timebase to tune from is - of course - inconvenient.* (the class starts over to a chorus of groans throughout the room)

 ### SelfTuning From Internal 32kHz Oscillator
 This is less accurate than a cryststal.
-Connnect a serial adapter to Serial, and open your favorite serial terminal (wwhich hopefully isn't the wretched serial monitor).
+Connect a serial adapter to Serial, and open your favorite serial terminal (wwhich hopefully isn't the wretched serial monitor).
 Use UDPI to upload SelfTuning.ino without modification, with speed set to 20 MHz Internal.

 Within under a minute the oscillator will be tuned based on it's default turning value after correcting for the oscillator error (except on 2-series, where internal oscillator error isn't in the sig row and 0-series which can't compile the sketch at all).
 Unless you have disabled debug output, you will get a play-by-play accounting of the process.